-As I write, options trading is not available on Bursa Malaysia.
-As for futures and derivatives trading, these activities are managed under Bursa Derivatives which is presently owned by Bursa Malaysia.
+As for commodity, equity, and financial derivatives trading including futures and options, these activities are managed under Bursa Malaysia Derivatives which is presently owned by Bursa Malaysia.

 Personally, I’m a value investor who buys and accumulates good stocks at cheap prices over the long term.
 Why is this important when choosing a stockbroker?
 Because I believe it is important to set your personal investment goals and objectives before settling on a stockbroker.